Updated-NoCheatPlus/Docs/Known-Issues.md

 ### Hitting/Fighting
 Currently there are some known issues in NoCheatPlus which might cause false positives (false cheat detection) on PvP (Player vs Player) and PvE (Player vs Environment).
 We recommend to use the "/ncp info <Player>" command to find out which checks/parts of NoCheatPlus are causing those false positives and make the affected fight checks less strict (over configuration file) based on that data.
-We are currently working on a proper fix for this problem so keep an eye on the development builds of NoCheatPlus.

 Additional informations about pvp:
 * The higher the latency (server and client) the worse is the hit detection
-* Beware of players who fake informations in order to persuade you into making the 'fight' checks less strict (always verify first-hand)
+* Beware of players who fake information in order to persuade you into making the 'fight' checks less strict (always verify first-hand)
 * If you encounter problems with the fight.direction check you could set "strict" to false in your configuration file.
 * Turning down the "penalty" value for fight.direction and fight.reach check could help also.
 * Increasing the 'maxloopletencyticks' leniency will help as well.